Trek Introduction: Everest Base Camp Trek

 For rescue, the helicopter charges $5500 for chartering it from Everest Region to Kathmandu.
 Then, from the airport, the trekkers are taken to the hospital in an ambulance, and the doctors and nurses take over from there.
 The patient is kept in the hospital for observation and treatment and is discharged when the hospital gives discharge clearance.

-Can we get Altitude Sickness During the Everest Base Camp Trek?
+Can we get altitude sickness during Everest Base Camp Trek?

 Anyone can get mountain sickness.
 The low air pressure at high altitudes makes breathing difficult due to the lack of oxygen in the atmosphere.
 Above 3300 m, it is more prevalent (10,000 ft).
 The following are the indications and symptoms: